lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-In deciding on the division of matrimonial assets, the Court will take into consideration various factors including any debt owing or obligation incurred or undertaken by either party for their joint benefit or for the benefit of any child of the marriage.
-[66]_
+In deciding on the division of matrimonial assets, the Court will take into consideration various factors including any debt owing or obligation incurred or undertaken by either party for their joint benefit or for the benefit of any child of the marriage.[^52]

 Therefore, in cases where the debts/liabilities of your spouse are contracted for the joint benefit for both of you, then it will affect